tobiasras/NodeJsExam/README.md

 ## How to run the app
-the project consist of 2 node apps, Client and Server\

-### Setting up Server
 prerequisite: Have node installed < v.
-18.0 or higher & have the packages in installed, and be located in the server folder.
+18.0 or higher & have the packages in installed in the client & server.
+### Client part:

+1. **Compile svelte project.**\
+Go to client folder, and run the script:

 ```
- cd server
- npm -i
+ npm run build
 ```

+That is it for the client part of the project

+### Server part:
+Go to Server folder

-1. **Create the .env file**\
+2. **Create the .env file [Should be located server/.env] \
 look at the .env template for help

 2. **Run the database script**\
 This will make sure the database is connected,